Compensation for injured dog attack victim

 So, in the event that you or your child is attacked by a dog, it is very helpful to find out the identity of the owner or possessor of the dog.
 While dogs are privately owned animals, claims for dog attacks will usually be made against the owner/possessor’s household insurers i.e. the company they have their home contents insurance policy with.

 If a claim is successful, the household insurers will be the ones to pay the compensation.
-While such household insurance details may not be exactly forthcoming in the immediate aftermath of an attack, we would encourage people to try to obtain details of any household insurance policies to prevent any long delays in securing compensation.
+While such household insurance details may not be exactly forthcoming in the immediate aftermath of a dog attack, we would encourage people to try to obtain details of any household insurance policies to prevent any long delays in securing compensation.

 It must be noted that “strict liability” will not apply in cases where people provoke the dog into attacking them in self-defence.
 This is only for cases where injuries are caused by unprovoked attacks.